 11. Inequality in Germany: A Macroeconomic Perspective

 Jan Behringer, Nikolaus Kowall, Thomas Theobald and Till van Treeck

 13. Debating Lessons from Germany after the Social Democratic Century

 Walther Müller-Jentsch, Britta Rehder, Sidney A. Rothstein and Tobias Schulze-Cleven

-Tobias Schulze-Cleven is Associate Professor and Co-Director of the Center for Global Work and Employment at the School of Management and Labor Relations, Rutgers University-New Brunswick, USA.
-His research examines the comparative political economy of labor markets and higher education across the rich democracies.
+Tobias Schulze-Cleven is Associate Professor and Co-Director of the Center for Global Work and Employment at the School of Management and Labor Relations at Rutgers University, New Brunswick, USA.
+His research examines the comparative political economy of labour markets and higher education across the rich democracies.

 Sidney A. Rothstein is Assistant Professor in the Department of Political Science at Williams College, USA.
 His research focuses on Europe and the United States, and investigates the politics of digital transformation, explaining how the transition to the knowledge economy reshapes relationships of power, and patterns of inequality, in different countries.